Thin & Chewy Chocolate Chip Cookies

 - Once the cookies have cooled, transfer them to a wire cooling rack until they are set.
 Once they’re set, place them in an airtight container with waxed paper between the layers.
 Also, lay the cookies completely flat.

-Revision: I’ve had a couple of comments from bakers saying their cookies came out dry and did not spread.
-I’ve omitted refrigerating the dough.
-However, make sure to read the tips above before making the cookies.
+I’ve had a couple of comments from bakers saying their cookies came out dry and did not spread.
+Make sure to read the tips above before making the cookies.
 These cookies should never be dry.
 Small things are a big deal in making perfect cookies, especially when it comes to measuring the flour correctly, not over mixing the dough and not over baking.
 If your cookies don’t spread after reading the tips above, try omitting the use of parchment paper and reduce the oven temperature to 350 degrees.
 Not all oven temperatures are the same!

 Reader Dorothea says…”I have been searching for the best chocolate chip cookie recipe and I finally found it in your recipe!
 I just finished baking them and they receive 5 plus stars from me!
 Thank you for all your testing and refinement with your recipe to make me and family very, very happy!!
 Merry Christmas and I will never go back to the old recipe I have used for decades!